Tchou/stt-impl-artifact/README.md

 The artifact is [hosted on Github](https://github.com/Tchou/stt-impl-artifact/) and [archived on Zenodo](https://zenodo.org/records/21457731), and released under the MIT License.

-The core of the artifact is the instrumented version of the SSTT library, in the `sstt` folder.
+The core of the artifact is the instrumented version of the SSTT library, in the `sstt` directory.
 It can be run in various modes by modifying the file `sstt/src/lib/sstt/core/utils/config.ml`:
 ```ocaml
 type subtyping_cache = HashCache | MapCache | BasicCache
 let use_cduce_backend = false     (* Default: false *)